markosavic993/book-recommender-clojure/resources/docs/README.md

                          :genre "romantizam"}]]
     (is (= expectedresult (find-by-name search-input data)))))
 ```
+*Listing 11 - Testing in Clojure*

 Tests (or specific test) could be run using leiningen tasks:
 ```
 lein test
 lein test :only book-recommender.test.engine.book-recommedner-engine-test/test-recommender
 ```
+*Listing 12 - Running tests in Clojure*

 ### Validation

-Validating user input was also a great opportunity to practice writing *Clojure* code and write tests (see the following listing).
+Validating user input was also a great opportunity to practice writing *Clojure* code and to write tests (see the following listing).
 ```clojure
 (defn validate-login-form
   "validates login form (username and password)"